lukasgeis/BipartiteRegulatorProbing/README.md

 ```
 You can see an example file here: [EXAMPLE](EXAMPLE)

-Alternatively, you can create graph instances at runtim with prespecified parameters
+Alternatively, you can create graph instances at runtime with prespecified parameters

 ### Running the algorithms
 As there are multiple possibilities of choosing $k$ and $\ell$ for every graph with $n_A \mathit{Regulators}$, there are multiple ways to run algorithms all using the same main binary created.